Mizzou student-athlete march focuses on unity, justice

-Cason Suggs says he vividly remembers the first time he saw someone who looked like him on television.
+Cason Suggs vividly remembers the first time he saw someone who looked like him on television.

 Suggs, now a junior on the Missouri track and field team, was watching a nightly news show Feb.
 26, 2012.
 He turned up the volume only to hear the anchor announce the death of Trayvon Martin, an African American teenager.